 After a highly competitive selection process, the John Quincy Adams Society is pleased to announce its Spring 2023 cohort of Marcellus Policy Fellows.
 This is the Society’s sixth cohort of fellows.
 The Fellows will spend the next ten weeks learning from top experts on foreign policy as they develop a think tank style policy analysis on a pressing issue facing U.S. strategy.
 They will also be trained to produce supporting materials to make their work more likely to have impact, culminating in production of an op-ed and a one-page policy memorandum.
 Past fellows have gone on to work at a number of prominent institutions.

 Robert Clarke is the Director of Marketing for Foreign Policy at Stand Together, a philanthropic community engaged in education and advocacy around a number of issues – his role focuses on promoting restraint in U.S. foreign policy.
 He previously worked as an independent consultant working with institutions like the Reason Foundation, media personalities like John Stossel, and various political candidates.
 Robert’s paper focuses on allied “reckless driving” by the Baltic states in their relations with Russia and proposes policies to reduce European dependence on U.S. military power.
 Read Robert’s paper here.

 Noah Schwartz is a New Hampshire native and a graduate of George Mason University.
 He has been a contributing writer for Realist Review since September 2021.
 Currently, he lives in Richmond, Va., with his partner.
 He is passionate about promoting restraint in U.S. foreign policy and the Boston Celtics.
 Noah’s policy paper will explore the political economy of the Russian war on Ukraine and project what a rebuild of the country will look like.
-Incorporating the history of failed U.S. reconstruction projects, he will offer policy suggestions on the best way to build a strong, independent, and secure post-war Ukraine.
+Incorporating the history of failed U.S. reconstruction projects, he offers policy suggestions on the best way to build a strong, independent, and secure post-war Ukraine.
 Read Noah’s paper here.